podulator/amazon-sagemaker-workshop/NotebookCreation/README.md

 5. In the **Permissions and encryption** section, choose **Create a new role** in the **IAM role** drop down menu.

 In the resulting pop-up modal, select **None** under **S3 Buckets you specify – optional**.
-We will use the default bucketthat SageMaker creates for us, which is allowed by the permissions list with the green ticks next to them, basically, anything with 'sagemaker' in the name or as a tag.
+We will use the default bucket that SageMaker creates for us, which is allowed by the permissions list with the green ticks next to them, basically, anything with 'sagemaker' in the name or as a tag.

 Click **Create role**.